I’m a lucky man! My dad (who went by “Robert” or “Bob” Kelly) taught me early on to love business.

 - Interviewing Julia Childs for a story on cooking software: I cold-called Julia by calling Information for Cambridge, Massachusetts – and she answered the phone!

-I had been cultivating a relationship with CMP’s CEO Michael Leeds and he was kind enough to create a new role for me called “Special Projects, Office of The President.”
+I had been lucky enough to cultivate a relationship with CMP’s CEO Michael Leeds and he generously created a new role for me called “Special Projects, Office of The President.”

 Boy was that a fun job!
 Highlights included: